CaskAle/summit-pi-project/summit-pi.md

 # Summit-pi project

+The primary focus of this document is to provide some guidance on using a Raspberry Pi as a headless device.
+A headless device is one that does not have a keyboard, mouse, and display attached.
+Servers, IoT devices, Networking equipment, and "_The Cloud_" are all examples of headless devices.
+While primarily focussed on headless operation, the content may also prove useful to those who are using a more traditional setup.
 This document is located at: <https://github.com/CaskAle/summit-pi-project>

-If you are not comfortable with linux, you may want to read the section on [Useful Linux Commands](#useful-linux-command) before continuing.
+If you are not yet comfortable with linux and the command line, you may want to read the section on [Useful Linux Commands](#useful-linux-command) before continuing.

 You will very likely wish to keep these instructions active for reference while hopping to the various links referenced within.
-To do this, right click on the links and select **Open in new tab**.
+To do this, use your browser's tab function and open multiple tabs.
+Simply right click on the links and select **Open in new tab**.

 ## IBM Network Considerations